- Search Graduate Jobs

 Graduate Area Manager

-Ben studied a Bachelor of Commerce at the University of New South Wales, graduating in 2017.
+My name is Ben Jacobs and I am currently a graduate area manager at ALDI Stores Australia.
+I studied a Bachelor of Commerce at the University of New South Wales and graduated in 2017.

 Where did you grow up?
 Can you tell us a little about your education and any experience you’ve had abroad?